ESF:XPX_ACAD Academic writing - Course Information

 - Course objectives

-- There is an increasing need among MA students to engage with a wider range of academic, professional and public audiences through writing.
-Writing an MA thesis in English is a requirement in programmes taught through the medium of English.
+- Writing an MA thesis in English is a requirement in programmes taught through the medium of English.
 The goal of this course is to familiarize MA students with different approaches to academic writing, take their academic writing skills in English to a higher level and offer them a range of tools to address their target readers at specific, multi-disciplinary and general levels.
 The course addresses firstly the context of academic writing to situate the styles of writing that MA students are working with.
 It will discuss aspects of clear and concise writing style, and lexical and discourse relationship patterns in academic text, along with functional perspectives for positioning and structuring information and argument in the wider scope of an MA thesis.
-The course structure takes the participants through different stages of the preparation and writing of an academic paper (of different types) with the aim to increase their chances of being successful in writing their MA thesis in English in the future.
+The course structure takes the participants through different stages of the preparation and writing of an academic text with the aim to increase their chances of being successful in writing their MA thesis in English in the future.

 - Learning outcomes